Chipmunk: Ecology and life history

 Eastern chipmunks, the largest of the chipmunks, mate in early spring and again in early summer, producing litters of four or five young twice each year.
 Western chipmunks breed only once a year.
 The young emerge from the burrow after about six weeks and strike out on their own within the next two weeks.

 These small mammals fulfill several important functions in forest ecosystems.
 Their activities harvesting and hoarding tree seeds play a crucial role in seedling establishment.
-They consume many different kinds of fungi, including those involved in symbiotic mycorrhizal associations with trees, and are an important vector for dispersal of the spores of subterranean sporocarps (truffles) which have co-evolved with these and other mycophagous mammals and thus lost the ability to disperse their spores through the air.
+They consume many different kinds of fungi, including those involved in symbiotic mycorrhizal associations with trees, and are a vector for dispersal of the spores of subterranean sporocarps (truffles) in some regions.

 Chipmunks construct extensive burrows which can be more than 3.5 m in length with several well-concealed entrances.
 The sleeping quarters are kept clear of shells, and feces are stored in refuse tunnels.

 The eastern chipmunk hibernates in the winter, while western chipmunks do not, relying on the stores in their burrows.

 Chipmunks play an important role as prey for various predatory mammals and birds but are also opportunistic predators themselves, particularly with regard to bird eggs and nestlings, as in the case of eastern chipmunks and mountain bluebirds (Siala currucoides).

 Chipmunks typically live about three years, although some have been observed living to nine years in captivity.

 Chipmunks are diurnal.
 In captivity, they are said to sleep for an average of about 15 hours a day.
 It is thought that mammals which can sleep in hiding, such as rodents and bats, tend to sleep longer than those that must remain on alert.